-Since that time, Barb has embraced her new healthcare life as a travel CT Technologist.
+Since that time, Barb has embraced her new healthcare life as a travel CT tech.
 She credits her recent years as a traveler for making her a better technologist.

 “I have grown in every way possible,” she says.
 “I am a better tech because I am always learning something new at every place I go.
 I am very happy and proud of myself for just being me!”